 The ingredients are simple.
-Alarge can of tuna will make about 4 tuna cakes, however, if you are feeding little kids, you might be able to stretch it to 6.
+A large can of tuna will make about 4 tuna patties, however, if you are feeding little kids, you might be able to stretch it to 6.

 Like I said, it easily makes 4 cakes.
 You could make tuna balls too and the number would vary based on the size.

 I’ve added a little oil to the pan to cook them.
+Try an avocado oil or sesame oil – they add some subtle flavors.
 I cooked them on medium – medium high.
 This may vary based on your stove.
 Make sure they cook well enough on the first side before trying to flip them.

 If you turn them too soon, you’ll end up wrinkling them like I’ve done in the photo below :) But the taste is not affected!
 Trust me.